FridgeSeal/hai_eng/README.md

 * @suzy-hai
 * @daniellohrey-hai

+# Notes to Reviewers

+Please find my python file for task 1 in `tech_test.py`.
+There are no external dependencies, bar the provided `pydicom` module.

+The document for the second task is found in `system_design.md`.
+Please note, it references 2 images (found in `documentation_assets/` for handy diagrams), if moved around, please move these accordingly, lest the references break.

 ## Background: DICOM

 Digital Imaging and Communications in Medicine (DICOM) is a standard format for sharing medical image information.